 The purpose of section 30 is to deal with that problem.
 However, the Minister for Justice and Equality did not commence the section as a result of advice he received from the Office of the Attorney General to the effect that it is incompatible with the general data protection regulation, GDPR.
 There are two concerns in this regard.
 The section, as enacted, expands upon the permitted restrictions to the processing of personal data.
 There was a concern that the term "micro-targeting" was non-specific and undefined and that, consequently, people who were committing an offence did not know the specific nature of that offence and that, as a result, the provision would be unfair on them.
 The Office of the Attorney General wrote to the European Commission outlining its concerns and asked it for its views regarding the compatibility of section 30 of the Act.
 The Office of the Attorney General confirmed that the section would not be brought into effect until such time as it received information and advice from the Commission.

-We note that advice was provided by the European Commission which clarified that, as set out in recital 38 of the GDPR, children merit special protection, particularly where the personal data of children is being used for marketing or creating personality-of-user profiles.
+We note that advice was provided by the European Commission which clarified that, as set out in recital 38 of the GDPR, children merit special protection, particularly where the personal data of children are being used for marketing or creating personality-of-user profiles.
 The letter confirmed that while direct marketing to children is a permissible activity under the GDPR, this provision must be balanced by the interests of fundamental rights and freedoms of the data subject, which require protection of personal data, especially where the data subject is a child.
 Consequently, the processing of personal data of a child for the purposes of direct marketing is not unlawful.

 The purpose of the Bill is to introduce a new wording for section 30, which seeks to overcome the concerns identified by the Office of the Attorney General and to take into account the advice presented by the European Commission.
 The wording is consistent with the wording of Article 22 of the GDPR and the rights and restrictions it introduces.
 It removes the reference to there being "an offence" and replaces it with the word "unlawful", and it will make it easier for a data subject to vindicate his or her rights under the Data Protection Act.
 It also removes any debate as to whether an offence has been lawfully created.
 The Bill proposes to amend section 30 of the Data Protection Act so that we can seek to give effect to the protection that no doubt everyone in the House believes should apply to protect children from micro-targeting, particularly in the context of junk food and junk drinks.